Examples Of Bad Website Design: Key Highlights

 This requires designing and coding the website using fluid grids, images and media queries, to adapt and respond to different screen sizes, resolutions and orientations.

-In short, a non-responsive web design occurs when the site’s design, layout and functionality are not optimized for different screens and devices.
+A non-responsive web design occurs when the site’s design, layout and functionality are not optimized for different screens and devices.

-As nearly 60% of all internet users access websites via mobile devices, responsiveness is one of the pillars of core web vitals.
-In other words, if your website doesn’t work well on mobile devices (or across devices in general), not only will it have little to no chance of ranking on top of Google SERPs, but you’ll miss out on a lot of conversions.
+In other words, if your website doesn’t display well on mobile devices (or across devices in general), not only will it have little to no chance of ranking on top of Google SERPs, but you’ll miss out on growing your leads and conversions.

 3. Complex Navigation